PovertyAction/guides/CleaningGuide/02 Variable Management/03 Specify Variables.md

 The code to complete that looks like this:
 ````
 /* MR 10/25/19:
   For question "q", specified other values were cleaned according to the
   following rules:
     -Any color response with more than 1% of the sample was
      added as a category
     -Specified colors that are a subset of the option (sample)
     -Non-colors were replaced as missing
       -Extended missing values were used if these should have been
       an extended missing value captured by the survey.

   These values were saved in a file in the Project Folder at:
     ../08_Analysis&Results/01_Cleaning/05_Temp/q_oth_mapped.xlsx
   They will then be merged in and replaced to the individual variables.
 */
 *Load in data and save a tempfile
 preserve

-    import excel using "${temp}q_oth_mapped.xlsx", first
+  import excel using "${temp}q_oth_mapped.xlsx", first clear
-    keep if !mi(mapping) // only merge on mapped values
+  keep if !mi(Mapping) // only merge on mapped values
-    ren other q_oth // change the file back to q_oth for the merge
+  ren Othervalues q_oth_cl // change the file back to q_oth for the merge
   tempfile q_oth_mapping
   save `q_oth_mapping'

 restore

 *Merge on file
-  mmerge q_oth using `q_oth_mapping', t(n:1) missing(nomatch)
+mmerge q_oth_cl using `q_oth_mapping', t(n:1) missing(nomatch)
 /*
   Alternatively, merge to the subset of responses with non_missing values and
   append these files afterwards using "merge m:1 q_oth using `q_oth_mapping'"
 */
-  assert _merge == 1 | _merge == 3
+assert _merge == -1 | _merge == 1 | _merge == 3 // missing, no coding, or coded

 *Replace values
 levelsof q // first collect every level of q and replace
 loc levels `r(levels)'
 foreach level of local levels {
   replace q = `level' if mapping == `level'
 }

+*Replace extended values
+// do this manually

 *replace missing values to IPA standard missing values
 replace q = .d if mapping == -66 // don't know
 replace q = .r if mapping == -77 // refusal
 replace q = .n if mapping == -88 // not applicable

 *finally check that everything was captured
-  assert q != 99 if _merge == 3
+assert q != 99 if _merge == 3 // this assumes 99 == other in the survey AND that the all values were coded
 drop _merge q_oth_cl mapping // remove extraneous variable
 ````